2025 Transmission & Substation Design & Operation Symposium

 Meet Our Team and Enter Our Giveaway Drawings

 Please join us in the Hospitality Suite #307 of the conference hotel on the first evening of TSDOS for food, refreshments and friendly conversation with our professionals.
-Learn more about how we support clients, and don't forget to enter our giveaway drawings for prizes, including a 28-inch Blackstone griddle cooking station.
-Winners will be selected by Sept.
-10 and notified via email, and prizes will be shipped to the winners.
+Learn more about how we support clients, and don't forget to enter to win our Texas gift boxes.

 Embassy Suites by Hilton Dallas Frisco Hotel & Convention Center